-There are many factors a victim must consider when preparing for the holidays.
+There are many factors someone experiencing harm in a relationship must consider when preparing for the holidays.
 Traveling is a common part of holiday planning and many survivors don’t feel safe spending time with their partner in a small space, such as a car or plane.
 In this case, you may want to consider giving your itinerary, including where you’ll be staying and contact information, to a trusted friend or family member (preferably someone who doesn’t have close ties with your abuser).

 Also, consider putting money aside for yourself in a safe place.
 That way, if you are put in a position where you have to escape your partner, you will have the finances to cover cab fare and a hotel room.
 It may also be a good idea to have a list of nearby hotels.
 In addition, become aware of available resources, such as shelters, in the area that you’re traveling to and keep their address and contact information readily available.
 Lastly, know the emergency number for the city/country you are traveling to.